 If you operate a commercial vehicle, such as a bus or semi-truck, the United States Department of Transportation (DOT) requires you to undergo a DOT physical every two years.
-At Medical Access, with three convenient locations in Germantown, Maryland, and Alexandria and Woodbridge, Virginia, the team performs DOT physicals on-site.
+At Medical Access, with convenient locations in Beltsville, Rockville, and Germantown, Maryland, and in Alexandria, McLean, and Woodbridge, Virginia, the team performs DOT physicals on-site.
 To schedule your DOT physical today, call the nearest office, or book a consultation online.

 The Federal Motor Carrier Safety Administration (FMCSA) has a specific set of guidelines for the type of drivers that require a DOT physical exam.
 It’s important to schedule a DOT physical if: